 School of Theatre Training | Conservatory (for 6th - 12th Grade)Placement by Audition Only

-Placement in Conservatory is by audition only.
-These classes offer a more rigorous track of study for students looking for advanced training in School of Theatre Training (SOTT).
-They are conducted by a small group of master teaching artists, which allows for an in depth, yet flexible curriculum that meets the individualized needs of each student.
-Students are placed in companies based on ability.
+These Acting and Musical Theatre companies offer a rigorous track of study for students looking for advanced instruction in School of Theatre Training (SOTT).
+They are conducted by a small group of master teaching artists, allowing for in-depth, yet flexible curriculum that meets the individualized needs of each student.
+Students are placed based on ability.

 - Every session ends with a showcase for families and friends to see the materials Conservatory students have explored throughout the year.
 Demonstrations of exercises and activities facilitated by both students and the teaching artists surround selections of monologues, scenes and songs.

-- Every Conservatory student is given a mid-point and end-of-year evaluation written by their teaching artist to track progress throughout the class.
-Additionally, class recommendations are given for the following year.
-Conservatory students must submit an audition every year.
-Placement is not guaranteed based on the previous year’s enrollment.
+- Every student is given mid-point and end-of-year evaluations by their teaching artist to track progress.
+Class recommendations are given for the following year.
+Conservatory students must audition every year.
+Previous enrollment does not guarantee placement.

-- OnStage is an opportunity for Conservatory students to apply their skills in a professional theatre experience.
-Conservatory students are offered early registration into this program before it is offered to our Open Enrollment students in SOTT.
+- OnStage is an opportunity to apply learned skills in a professional theatre experience.
+Conservatory students are offered early registration into before enrollment opens to other SOTT students.

-- Conservatory students are encouraged (but not required) to take dance classes provided by Children’s Theatre of Charlotte’s or another dance instructor.
+- Students are encouraged to take dance classes through Children’s Theatre of Charlotte or another company.